Skip to content

 When to choose Google Pay

-Choose Google Pay when your primary concern is security and server response time.
+Choose Google Pay when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built